Amend payment: claim to adjust payments on account: validity of claim to adjust payments on account

 Where a claim is received it is only to be processed if it is valid - see subject ‘Processing a Claim to Adjust PoA’ (SAM1050).
 A claim is valid if it

-- Is in writing, including by fax, or made using SA Online
+- Is in writing, including by fax, by telephone or made using SA Online

 - Gives a reason for reduction